Mary Beaton: Life

-In 1548 the five-year-old Queen Mary was sent to safety in France, where she became the wife of the future King François II of France.
+In 1548 the five-year-old Queen Mary was sent to safety in France, where in 1558 she married the future King François II of France.
 As her companions, her mother chose four young girls of good family who were all about the same age: Mary Beaton, Mary Seton, Mary Fleming, and Mary Livingston.
 When the party arrived at the French court, King Henri II was dismayed to find that the young queen did not speak fluent French and, so that she would be immersed among French speakers, sent her four companions away to be taught at a convent in Poissy.

 Later reunited with the queen, the four young women returned to Scotland with her in 1561 after the death of her husband.
 Good-looking, well-educated, sophisticated and luxuriously dressed, they created a sensation.
-The English ambassador Thomas Randolph said of the four in 1562 that a fairer sight was never seen, and judged Mary to be the most beautiful.
-Another English diplomat, Nicholas Throckmorton, sent her a ring as a present and in 1563 Mary sent a ring to his wife in return, signing her letter "Marie de Bethune".
+The English ambassador Thomas Randolph said of the four in May 1563 that a fairer sight was never seen, and judged Mary to be the most beautiful.
+Another English diplomat, Nicholas Throckmorton, sent Beaton a ring as a present and in 1563 Mary sent a ring to his wife in return, signing her letter "Marie de Bethune".
 She had clothes created for her by the queen's French dressmaker, Jean de Compiègne, who made her a black velvet gown.
 Beaton and Mary Fleming were given German-style fur trimmed gowns or petticoats in November 1564.
 At some point her younger sister Lucretia Beaton joined Mary's household, and was listed as the "young Bethune" in the 1562 menu of the household.

 Already struck by her when she first returned to Scotland, though he was about 20 years older, Thomas Randolph began a courtship in 1564 once she was aged 21.
 At the celebrations for Twelfth Night in 1565, he took the floor with her to open the dancing and later at Stirling Castle the two took on the queen and Lord Darnley, who were shortly to be married, at a game of bowls.
 The pair won, and Darnley gave Mary a ring and a brooch with two agates worth fifty crowns.
 One of Randolph's Scottish contacts, Alexander Clark sent him a jocular letter teasing him about their relationship using nonsense words; "And as to your mistress Marie Beton, she is both darimpus and sclenbrunit, and you in like manner without contrebaxion or kylteperante, so you are both worth little money."
 Another admirer was George Buchanan, who wrote Latin verses praising her.